michaloumen/projeto-1-game/README.md

 <p>The objective of this game is to achieve the defined score.
 There are two options for game modes: Play Timer and Play Moves.
 In the timer, there is a time limit for making the combinations.
 And in moves, there is a movement limit.
 When this limit is exhausted, it is possible to know if you won or lost by the message that will appear on the screen.

 ## Installing
-<p>You can run it offline by downloading/cloning the project files or you can run my online instance from [here](https://michaloumen.github.io/projeto-1-game/)
+<p>You can run it offline by downloading/cloning the project files or you can run my online instance from: https://michaloumen.github.io/projeto-1-game/

 ----------------------------
 ## Acknowledgments